 The secret to a truly professional look is the individual attention paid to each part, especially the collar that frames the face.
 Collar stays are a wonderful invention that keep collars stiff and pointed at the angles that they are supposed to be.

-Every man should have a small collection of these helpful pieces of jewelry--not just because they should be left in dress shirts while they are hung up to keep the collar from curling, but also because it’s always handy to have a couple available to share and give as helpful gifts.
+Every man should have a small collection of these helpful pieces of jewelry--not just because they should be left in dress shirts while they are hung up to keep the collar from curling, but also because it’s always handy to have a couple available to share and give as helpful gifts for men.

 For these reasons, good collar stays from top brands like Wurkin Stiffs make great graduation gifts for students who are headed for the professional fields.
 There are two types of stays that are typically used, so it’s helpful to have some of both.